-Mobile technology isn’t only for the youngsters.
-Today’s senior citizens are keeping fit, tracking their finances, staying sharp and remaining active for longer with the help of mobile devices and applications.
+Mobile technology isn’t only for youngsters.
+Today’s senior citizens are keeping fit, tracking their finances, staying sharp and remaining active for longer with the help of mobile devices and innovative apps.

 About 78 million Baby Boomers in the United States, or approximately 450 million worldwide, were born between 1946 and 1964, which thus indicates them crossing their peak spending and earning years.
 During these years, what matters the most is keeping in touch.

-As the proportion of people who are 65 and above climbs to record high in various countries, technology companies that launch products without considering this age group will be missing a huge opportunity.
+As the proportion of people who are 65 and above climbs to record high in various countries, technology companies are coming out with some innovative mobile app ideas considering this age group is missing a huge opportunity.

 But even though the internet plays a vital role in connecting the older adults to news and information, government services, acquaintances, social services, and health resources, they also face a number of challenges when it comes to switching to the latest devices.

 Physical challenges: Around three in five seniors indicate that they have a ‘health condition which interferes with reading or participating in daily activities’ which thus makes it extremely difficult to switch to new technologies.
 (These issues are even tougher for the age group above 65).
 Small, slippery devices are difficult to hold and use.

 Inappropriate User Interface: A lot of modern user interfaces do not consider older people at all and are mostly ill-adapted to their generation.
 Digital equipment is manufactured to attract younger people who have grown up using technology.
 Small buttons, fiddly controls, and complicated interfaces are barriers to older users.